 With the film centered around Suriya’s characters, the supporting cast has precious little to do but seasoned actors like Girish Karnad, Mohan V Raman and Ajay go through the motions efficiently enough.
 Special mention must be made of Saranya and Suriya sharing an easy mother-son rapport that lifts their scenes together.

-On the technical side, the film is mounted well enough and is no doubt good looking (camerawork by S Tirru and a bit by Kiran Deohans), while the VFX and make-up, especially Athreya’s, are also good by Tamil film standards.
+On the technical side, the film is mounted well enough and is no doubt good looking (camerawork by S Tirru and by Kiran Deohans), while the VFX and make-up, especially Athreya’s, are also good by Tamil film standards.
 The characters are well-styled and a pat on the back must go to costumers Darshan Jalan and Isha Ahluwalia here.
 The editing, however, is uneven and sluggish in places and too many scenes appear longer than needed thereby making one feel the length (164 minutes) of the film.
 Some of the dialogue in English, especially Athreya’s “I have come for my watch!”, end up being unintentionally funny.

 All in all, 24 marks a good comeback for Suriya after the disappointments of Anjaan (2014) and Massu Engira Masilamani (2015) and has its enjoyable moments as it aspires to be a game changer within Tamil mainstream cinema.
 The pity is that it succeeds only partially.